nubbsterr/ELK-SIEM-Setup/README.md

 # What You Will Learn!
 By the end of this project, <strong>you are going to know a lot of stuff</strong>; you'll have basically done a fair portion of what a SOC analyst does in their like:
 - Understand the workings of a SIEM, from ingest to visuallizing the data.
-- Understanding of Elasticsearch, Beats and Kibana; what each component does.
+- Understand how Elasticsearch, Beats and Kibana work together to create a SIEM.
 - Understand what a CA is, the signing process, and how SSL certificates function.
+- Establish simulated attacks in a controlled environment and employ root cause analysis.
 - Understand MITRE ATT&CK and using it to show TTPs of an attack.
 - Understand the Kill Chain framework; understand the attacker POV.
 - Understand incident response measures for triaging attacks.